ChrisCarter22/Cataloger/README.md

 ### Preview Pipeline Notes
 - Embedded ICC profiles are detected automatically (JPEG APP2 sections today) before falling back to adjacent sidecars (`.icc`/`.ICM`/`.profile`) and finally sRGB.
 Profile names appear in `PreviewImage.color_profile` and in UI metadata panels.
 - Cache hit/miss/error events are surfaced through the PreviewService event sink; the bootstrap wires them into a mock UI logger for quick diagnostics.
 Real presenters will subscribe in a future milestone.
-- Metal is the active GPU backend on macOS; the Vulkan path remains a stub until the Windows/Linux port begins.
+- Metal is the active GPU backend on macOS; Windows/Linux GPU backends will be introduced when those ports begin.

 Refer to `Agents.md` for the exhaustive implementation roadmap, coding standards, security constraints, and workflows.